Maine mass shooting: What we know after 18 killed in Lewiston

 In Thursday’s press conference, police confirmed that the vehicle had been found close to a boat landing point in Lisbon.

+On Friday evening authorities revealed that a body believed to be Card had been found in a wooded area near Lisbon.

-Residents in Auburn, Lewiston and Lisbon are all being urged to shelter in place and businesses told to shutter as the manhunt continues.
+Residents in Auburn, Lewiston and Lisbon had been urged to shelter in place and businesses told to shutter as the manhunt continues.

-Bowdoin – where Mr Card lives – was also placed under a shelter in place order on Thursday morning.
+Bowdoin – where Mr Card lived – was also placed under a shelter in place order on Thursday morning.

-Mr Card has been described as “armed and dangerous” and members of the public have been warned not to approach him if they see him.
+Mr Card was described as “armed and dangerous” and members of the public were warned not to approach him if they saw him.

-Due to Mr Card’s experience as a certified firearms instructor, he is well-trained in the use of firearms.
+Due to Mr Card’s experience as a certified firearms instructor, he was said to be well-trained in the use of firearms.

 On Thursday evening – around 24 hours after the incidents first occurred – a major search was carried out by the FBI at a property belonging to Mr Card in nearby Bowdoin.